 We consider two scenarios:

-\begin{itemize} \item[] \textbf{Scenario A}: Rewiring probability $p = 0.15$, resulting in a global clustering coefficient of approximately $0.16$ and an average local clustering coefficient of about $0.20$. \item[] \textbf{Scenario B}: Rewiring probability $p = 0.05$, resulting in a global clustering coefficient of approximately $0.35$ and an average local clustering coefficient of about $0.37$. \end{itemize} Outcomes are simulated as in Section \ref{sec:simulation} from the following model
+\begin{itemize} \item[] \textbf{Scenario A}: Rewiring probability $p = 0.15$, resulting in a global clustering coefficient of approximately $0.16$ and an average local clustering coefficient of about $0.20$. \item[] \textbf{Scenario B}: Rewiring probability $p = 0.05$, resulting in a global clustering coefficient of approximately $0.35$ and an average local clustering coefficient of about $0.37$. \end{itemize} Outcomes are simulated from the model

-where $X_i$ is i.i.d. a truncated normal with mean 0 and variance 1, and upper and lower bound -5 and 5, while the error terms are given by $\varepsilon_i = D_i\big(2\frac{\sum_{j\in\smallN_i}u_j}{|\mathcal{S}_i|} + u_i\big) - 1.4(1 -D_i)\cdot \big(2\frac{\sum_{j\in\smallN_i}u_j}{|\mathcal{S}_i|} + u_i\big)$ with $u_i \overset{i.i.d.}{\sim} \mathcal{N}(0,1)$.
+where $X_i$ is i.i.d. a truncated normal with mean -0.5 and variance 1, and upper and lower bound -5 and 5, while the error terms are given by $\varepsilon_i = D_i\big(2\frac{\sum_{j\in\smallN_i}u_j}{|\mathcal{S}_i|} + u_i\big) - 1.4(1 -D_i)\cdot \big(2\frac{\sum_{j\in\smallN_i}u_j}{|\mathcal{S}_i|} + u_i\big)$ with $u_i \overset{i.i.d.}{\sim} \mathcal{N}(0,1)$.
 Observations are thus dependent up to second-order network neighbors (second-order dependence), and the boundary average effects are homogeneous across units.

 Simulation results are reported in Tables \ref{tab:net_lowclus} (Scenario A) and \ref{tab:net_highclust} (Scenario B).
 Each table reports the empirical bias, empirical standard deviation, estimated standard error (using both our proposed variance estimator and the standard i.i.d. estimator), and the associated confidence interval coverage rates.
-We also report the average effective sample sizes ($N_{d,g}$ and $N_{d',g'}$) and the proportion of units with unique score variables and minimum distance values (column "\% Unique").
+We also report the average effective sample sizes ($N_{d,g}$ and $N_{d',g'}$) and the proportion of units with unique score variables and minimum distance values (column \qq\% Unique").
 Values less than one in this column indicate overlapping distance variables among units.

 According to the results, the proposed estimators are virtually unbiased across all sample sizes and scenarios.
 The standard deviation decreases substantially with sample size in both settings.
-Notably, $\hat{\tau}^{bc}{1|0}(h_n, b_n)$ consistently has the lowest standard deviation, due to a larger average effective sample size.
-In contrast, $\hat{\tau}{10|00}(h_n, b_n)$ exhibits the highest standard deviation, driven by a smaller fraction of units with $(D_i = 1, G_i = 0)$.
+Notably, $\hat{\tau}^{bc}_{1|0}(h_n, b_n)$ consistently has the lowest standard deviation, due to a larger average effective sample size.
+In contrast, $\hat{\tau}_{10|00}(h_n, b_n)$ exhibits the highest standard deviation, driven by a smaller fraction of units with $(D_i = 1, G_i = 0)$.